magento/knowledge-base/src/troubleshooting/general/google-analytics-gets-disabled-after-deployment.md

 ## Solution

-If you want to have Google Analytics always enabled, set the deploy variable `` ENABLE_GOOGLE_ANALYTICS = true ``, as described in [Deploy variables](https://devdocs.magento.com/guides/v2.3/cloud/env/variables-deploy.html#enable_google_analytics).
+If you want to have Google Analytics always enabled, set the deploy variable `ENABLE_GOOGLE_ANALYTICS = true` , as described in [Deploy variables](https://devdocs.magento.com/guides/v2.3/cloud/env/variables-deploy.html#enable_google_analytics) .

+>![info]
+>
-<p class="info">We are aware that this article may still contain industry-standard software terms that some may find racist, sexist, or oppressive and which may make the reader feel hurt, traumatized, or unwelcome.
-Adobe is working to remove these terms from our code, documentation, and user experiences.</p>
+>We are aware that this article may still contain industry-standard software terms that some may find racist, sexist, or oppressive and which may make the reader feel hurt, traumatized, or unwelcome.
+Adobe is working to remove these terms from our code, documentation, and user experiences.